Delta-in-hub/cpython/Doc/howto/instrumentation.rst

-To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, and module name.
-The probe derives those strings directly from the callee (Python functions, C functions, descriptors, and type calls) and only falls back to the current frame when the callee lacks metadata, so extension calls like ``_pickle.loads`` report the callable’s own names while Python frames still fill in gaps.
-For Python functions the probe prefers the qualified name (``__qualname__``) to disambiguate methods like ``ClassRoom.__len__`` from other ``__len__`` definitions in the same file.
+To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, and module name, plus a symmetric ``call-return`` probe with the same three-string payload.
+Each probe derives those strings directly from the callee (Python functions, C functions, descriptors, and type calls) and only falls back to the current frame when the callee lacks metadata, so extension calls like ``_pickle.loads`` report the callable’s own names while Python frames still fill in gaps.
+For Python functions the probes prefer the qualified name (``__qualname__``) to disambiguate methods like ``ClassRoom.__len__`` from other ``__len__`` definitions in the same file.
 Conversions are avoided when the Unicode objects are already ASCII-ready to limit per-call overhead:

 * ``_PyObject_VectorcallTstate()`` is the lone implementation of ``PyObject_Vectorcall``.
 It is reached from bytecode-driven calls, direct C-API calls, and vectorcall-compatible types.
-The call-entry probe is emitted just before invoking the resolved ``vectorcallfunc`` so vectorcall-capable objects are covered without per-opcode instrumentation.【F:Include/internal/pycore_call.h†L142-L240】【F:Include/internal/pycore_call.h†L244-L281】
+The call-entry probe is emitted just before invoking the resolved ``vectorcallfunc`` and the call-return probe fires immediately after the post-call result validation, so vectorcall-capable objects are covered without per-opcode instrumentation.【F:Include/internal/pycore_call.h†L168-L263】【F:Include/internal/pycore_call.h†L263-L294】
 * ``_PyObject_MakeTpCall()`` is the fallback when a ``vectorcallfunc`` is absent, building temporary argument tuples/dicts before invoking ``tp_call``.
-  Mirroring the same entry probe here closes the gap for legacy ``tp_call``-only callables reached from either the interpreter or external C code.【F:Objects/call.c†L169-L227】【F:Objects/call.c†L237-L260】
+  Mirroring the same entry and return probes here closes the gap for legacy ``tp_call``-only callables reached from either the interpreter or external C code.【F:Objects/call.c†L163-L227】【F:Objects/call.c†L227-L259】

-With probes anchored at these two functions you get a uniform provider view of all callable executions without per-opcode or per-type instrumentation.
-If you also want bytecode-level provenance (opcode, frame, code offset), you can add optional probes around the interpreter call helpers that feed into these global entry points, such as the ``CALL`` opcode’s shared path via ``trace_call_function`` and the profiling-aware ``trace_call_function`` helper itself.【F:Python/ceval.c†L4730-L4773】【F:Python/ceval.c†L7240-L7313】 Pure Python functions will continue to fire the existing frame-entry/frame-exit probes, so the new global call-entry hook cleanly complements the established tracing surface.
+With probes anchored at these two functions you get a uniform provider view of all callable executions without per-opcode or per-type instrumentation, and you receive both entry and return edges at the same choke points.
+If you also want bytecode-level provenance (opcode, frame, code offset), you can add optional probes around the interpreter call helpers that feed into these global entry points, such as the ``CALL`` opcode’s shared path via ``trace_call_function`` and the profiling-aware ``trace_call_function`` helper itself.【F:Python/ceval.c†L4730-L4773】【F:Python/ceval.c†L7240-L7313】 Pure
+Python functions will continue to fire the existing frame-entry/frame-exit probes, so the global call probes cleanly complement the established tracing surface.